Test Prep WITHOUT the Stress.

-• Break students into small groups and have each group create a game or activity to review a specific skill set.
-Once the activities are complete, set them up as stations and have them work around the room, completing each activity.
+5. Collaborative Group Activities: Divide students into small groups and task each with creating a game or activity focused on a specific skill set.
+Once created, these can be set up as stations around the room for a comprehensive review circuit.

 Could you use FREE Resources?